 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matters identified in our audit are summarised as follows:

-- Net realisable value of inventories - Accruals and provisions
+Key audit matter identified in our audit is related to net realisable value of inventories: